South Carolina Department of Natural Resources: Law enforcement

 The Division of Law Enforcement is responsible for enforcement of state and federal laws that govern hunting, recreational and commercial fishing, recreational boating, and other natural resources conservation concerns.
 The division conducts South Carolina’s hunter and boater education courses, as well as other outreach programs including the Take One Make One and Archery in the Schools programs aimed at introducing youth to the sport of hunting.
 The division is responsible for investigating boating and hunting accidents, and DNR officers regularly conduct search and rescue missions in outlying areas and assist other law enforcement agencies in investigations.
 The Division has officers trained in underwater diving that assist in law enforcement, search and rescue, and evidence recovery missions.
 The Division also utilizes aircraft for law enforcement patrol, search and rescue, and other department missions.
 The division and its officers are called upon to provide homeland security related to water borne activities including commercial ship escorts, and hydroelectric dam, nuclear facility, and energy plant security.

 South Carolina's corps of natural resources enforcement officers is organized into four regions covering groups of the state's 46 counties and coastal marine shoreline and waters out to 200 miles.
 A 24-hour toll-free number is maintained for emergencies requiring immediate law enforcement assistance from a natural resources officer.
 Any person may call this number anonymously to report a conservation law violation or information that could lead to the arrest of a violator and become eligible for a cash reward through the Operation Game Thief Program.

 History and purpose

 The department

 The agency as organized on July 1, 1994, under the S.C.
 Restructuring Act is composed of the former Wildlife and Marine Resources Department, Water Resources Commission (non-regulatory programs), Land Resources Commission (non-regulatory programs), State Geological Survey (State Geologist), and S.C.
 Migratory Waterfowl Committee.
 These have been combined into the present division structure.
-Robert H. Boyles Jr. is the current director of the agency.
+Thomas S. Mullikin is the current director of the agency.